systelab/systelab-components/src/app/systelab-components/piechart/README.md

 ```

-Do not use colours symbolic names.
+Do not use colour names.
+Use the old hex codes.